+354 562 7000 firstname.lastname@example.org

 Glacier Guides booking house in Skaftafell (next to the Visitor Center) 30 minutes prior to departure.

 The name "Glacier Grand Slam" really says it all.
-A combination of our popular Glacier Wonders trip along with a zodiac boat ride on the secluded Fjallsárlón glacier lagoon.
+This tour is a combination of our popular Glacier Wonders trip along with a zodiac boat ride on the secluded Fjallsárlón glacier lagoon.

 The Falljökull glacier tongue is quite unique in that it offers everything glaciers are best known for without the need to travel great distances.
 Crevasses, Jökladrýli (Dirt cones), glacier mice and Moulins.
-Suitable for the whole family (10 years and older) and anyone with a basic fitness level (please note that the terrain is rocky and uneven and there are some uphill sections on the walk).
+This tour is suitable for the whole family (10 years and older) and anyone with a basic fitness level (please note that the terrain is rocky and uneven and there are some uphill sections on the walk).

-If you're looking for a full day of fun in the Skaftafell region, look no further - this is it!
+If you're looking for a full day of fun in the Skaftafell region, look no further - this is the tour for you!

 For all of our glacier tours Glacier Guides will provide guests with crampons for walking on the ice, helmets and ice axes.
 Waterproof clothing and hiking boots are available for rent.
 In Skaftafell we do have many of the items below for sale in our booking center.